-15.1.
+- 15.1.
 The following were consulted in the production of this policy

 - Regional Directors

 - Designated Safeguarding Leads

 - Principals

-- Children [school council and anti bullying groups]
+- School council

-16. Management of the Policy

-- 16.1.
-Nothing written in this policy overrides the academy's duties under legislation. - 16.2.
-The Governing Body will oversee the policy, ensure its implementation and review its content on an annual basis. - 16.3.
-Its effectiveness will be monitored termly by the governing body through termly reports on bullying data [xxx committee- academy to customise] - 16.4.
+- Management of the Policy - 15.2.
+Nothing written in this policy overrides the academy's duties under legislation. - 15.3.
+The Governing Body will oversee the policy, ensure its implementation and review its content on an annual basis. - 15.4.
+Its effectiveness will be monitored termly by the governing body through governor meetings - 15.5.
 The principal will report on anti-bullying activity and progress within the academy to the governing body termly.

-17. Feedback on this policy
+16. Feedback on this policy

+16.1.
+Staff are encouraged to feedback to Ormiston Academies Trust directly through email at any point in the year policies@ormistonacademies.co.uk and to LBT who will then feedback the review to SLT and JLY can then commincate this to OAT HQ

+17. Complaints

 17.1.
-Staff are encouraged to feedback to Ormiston Academies Trust directly through email at any point in the year policies@ormistonacademies.co.uk and to J Hayes hayesj@ocacademy.co.uk this will then be reviewed and passed on to either the principal or communicated to OAT HQ

-Complaints

-17.2.
 The academy is committed to dealing effectively with any concerns or complaints about the provision of facilities and / or services.
 Please see the academy Complaints Policy for details.

-Appendix 1 Type of bullying
+Type of bullying

 Physical This includes hitting, kicking, tripping or the destruction of a person's property.
-This may involve a group of children attacking another, but usually is seen as a larger, stronger child picking on a smaller peer.
-Verbal This includes repeated insults, teasing, name calling, sexual harassment or racist language.
+This may involve a group of children attacking another, but usually is seen as a larger, stronger child picking on a smaller child Verbal This includes repeated insults, teasing, name calling, sexual harassment or racist language.
 It also includes threats.
 Victims of this type of bullying may not immediately react, but in time, their grades and relationships may suffer.
-Alienation This occurs when the victim's peers are encouraged to alienate the victim during any social break time or organised game.
-Treated like an outcast by their peers, the victim will have difficulty forming relationships and may be prone to isolation later in life.
+Alienation This occurs when other children are encouraged to alienate the victim during any social break time or organised game.
+Treated like an outcast by other children the victim will have difficulty forming relationships and may be prone to isolation later in life.
 Children exhibiting this type of bullying behaviour may threaten their co-conspirators with a similar fate should they attempt to support the victim.
 Covert This is usually done behind the victim's back.
 This technique is meant to damage the victim's reputation and can include rumour-starting, mimicking the victim, playing unkind jokes with the intent to humiliate the victim, or making faces while the victim isn't watching.
 Covert bullying is the most frequently utilised form of bullying, and because adults may not be aware of it, it can be hard to control and stop.
-Online/cyber This can happen anywhere and at any time thanks to the access of the internet 24/7 both at school and at home.
+Online (cyber) This can happen anywhere and at any time thanks to the access of the internet 24/7 both at school and at home.
 It can occur through text messages or over the internet and may be known only to the victim and the perpetrator, making it difficult to control.
 Children displaying bullying behaviours online are often the victims of real- world bullying and take their frustrations out on their victims behind the privacy of a computer screen or mobile phone.

-Appendix 2 Types of online bullying
+Types of online bullying